bvs7/mafiabot/mafia_rust/doc/MafiaGameState.md

     - No clear way to save votes/actions?
 - Figure out std::cell?
     - Very hard to serialize...
+- Pass everything in.
+    - Players + Interface

 ### Raise the enum to the full Game